'Hindutva': The Radical Hindu Ideology That Seeks to 'Push Christianity Out of India'

 R.S.S. members often combine religious Hindu education with self-defense classes and exercises.

-The RSS, parent organization of the ruling Bharatiya Janata Party, combines religious education with "self-defense" exercises.
+The RSS, the parent organization of the ruling Bharatiya Janata Party, combines religious education with "self-defense" exercises.
 (AP Photo/Ajit Solanki)

 "They told us Christianity doesn't belong to our country because they are converting people therefore we have to attack pastors and demolish their churches so that our country will remain a Hindu country," said Paul.